A List of characters from both games

 A mad noblewoman living in Baldur's Gate.
 Her house is infested by abominations and monsters and she has a secret lab where she creates horrible creatures.
 She's eventually killed by our heroes in the Elemental Plane of Earth.

-Obviously Evil: There's something sinister in her looks, mostly for the fact that all the lower edge of her dress and her cheek are smeared with blood.
+- Obviously Evil: There's something sinister in her looks, mostly for the fact that all the lower edges of her dress and her cheek are smeared with blood.
 Her surname doesn't exactly spring sunshine and rainbows to mind either.

 The Red Queen

 The leader of the Red Fang Marauders, is an intimidating woman wearing an encumbering red armor and capable of casting magic.
 Upon being vanquished she tries to flee back to her mistress Aizagora, only to be killed for her failure.

 - Asskicking Equals Authority: Implied to be the reason why the goblins and hobgoblins serving the Marauders accept her as their boss.

 - Artificial Human: Apparently was created by Luvia like Argesh, except that she was modeled after Arogazia herself.

 - BFS: She brandishes a massive two-handed sword she can use to deliver a devatating pound attack.

 - Ground Pound: One of her attacks has her leaping in midair while everything slows down in order to deliver a devastating shockwave.